str1ngth3ory/Bayes-Nets-Assignment/README.md

-## CS 6601 Assignment 3e: Probabilistic Modeling (for on-campus students)
+## CS 6601 Assignment 3: Probabilistic Modeling

 In this assignment, you will work with probabilistic models known as Bayesian networks to efficiently calculate the answer to probability questions concerning discrete random variables.
 /\